-The MTW PHA shall provide a thorough narrative of planned activities that use only the MTW single fund flexibility.
+MTW agencies have the flexibility to apply fungibility across three core funding programs' funding streams - public housing Operating Funds, public housing Capital Funds, and HCV assistance (to include both HAP and Administrative Fees) - hereinafter referred to as "MTW Funding."
+The MTW PHA shall provide a thorough narrative of planned activities it plans to undertake using its unspent MTW Funding.
 Where possible, the MTW PHA may provide metrics to track the outcomes of these programs and/or activities.
 Activities that use other MTW authorizations in Attachment C and/or D of the Standard MTW Agreement (or analogous section in a successor MTW Agreement) do not need to be described here, as they are already found in Section (III) or Section (IV) of the Annual MTW Plan.
-The MTW PHA shall also provide a thorough description of how it plans to use MTW single fund flexibility to direct funding towards specific housing and/or service programs in a way that responds to local needs (that is, at a higher or lower level than would be possible without MTW single fund flexibility).
+The MTW PHA shall also provide a thorough description of how it plans to use MTW funding flexibility to direct funding towards specific housing and/or service programs and/or other MTW activity, as included in an approved MTW Plan.

-PLANNED USE OF MTW SINGLE FUND FLEXIBILITY
+PLANNED APPLICATION OF MTW FUNDING FLEXIBILITY